xvii-tommy/Project_Euler/README.md

 # Project_Euler

-Problems from Project Euler's website solved with python.
+This repo contains problems from Project Euler's website solved with python.
+Solutions here may not be optimal

 ## Problem 1
-### Multiples of 3 and 5
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.

 ## Problem 2